arcuru/eideticadb/docs/src/user_guide/introduction.md

 - **Content-Addressable**: Data is identified by its content, ensuring integrity and enabling efficient synchronization.
 - **Designed for Distribution**: Architecture supports eventual consistency and conflict resolution (future capability).

-## When to Use EideticaDB
+## When to Use Eidetica

-EideticaDB is particularly well-suited for applications that:
+Eidetica is particularly well-suited for applications that:

 - Need audit trails or comprehensive history of all data changes
 - Require structured, type-safe data storage